Mohd-Subhan/python-data-science-project/README.md

 # python-data-science-project
 A Python data analysis project that explores age distribution using pandas, matplotlib, seaborn, and numpy.
 Includes detailed visualizations and insights with a supporting report

-# 📊 Age Distribution - Python Data Analysis Project
+#  Python Data Analysis Project

-This project analyzes age distribution using Python’s data science libraries.
+This project analyzes using Python’s data science libraries.
 It uses real or simulated data to explore and visualize how age is distributed across a dataset.

 ## 🧠 Project Objective